Things to Know

 Who may attend

 The Poindexter Descendants Association (PDA) tours are open to all PDA members, their families and friends.
 The general public is also welcome.
 Please consider joining us.
-These are history oriented tours and are not designed for minors.
+These are history oriented tours and are not designed for minors or pets.

 Deadline Dates to be Aware Of